toji/webgpu-gltf-case-study/index.md

 Remember what I said at the beginning of this doc: There's rarely a "perfect" solution for any given problem, only a solution that works well with the tradeoffs your app is willing to make.

-## Part 5.0: glTF Material overview
+## Part 5: Materials

-Up till this point we've been ignoring materials for the sake of simplicity, but now that we've got some of the quirks of rendering the geometry figured out, it's a good time to start looking at how to incorporate materials into our rendering.
+Up till this point we've been ignoring materials for the sake of simplicity.
+Now that we've put some good patterns for rendering the geometry in place, though, it's time to start looking at how to incorporate materials into our rendering.

-Fair warning: This document has no interest in becoming a full-fledged tutorial on writing a good PBR shader or anything like that.
-All we'll really be doing is incorporating the materials base color and any properties that affect how the pipeline is created.
+Fair warning: This document has _exactly zero interest_ in becoming a tutorial on implementing advanced materials!
+All we'll really be doing is applying the material's base color and any properties that affect how the pipeline is created.
 I happily leave the process of extending those patterns to the rest of glTF's material properties as an exercise for the reader.

+### glTF Material overview

-Materials in glTF are generally comprised of four different glTF properties: `images`, `samplers`, `textures`, and `materials`
+Materials in glTF are generally comprised of four different properties: `images`, `samplers`, `textures`, and `materials`

 ### Images

 There's a bit of terminology confusion here, because glTF `images` map most closely to WebGPU Textures, but otherwise it's a pretty straightforward thing to load them.
-Unless you're using extendions, glTF defines that all images come in the form of a JPEG or PNG file, either defined by a relative URI or encoded in one of the binary buffers.
+Unless you're using extentions, glTF defines that all images come in the form of a JPEG or PNG file, either defined by a relative URI or encoded in one of the binary buffers.
 That's great news for us, because browsers happen to be really good at loading image files!
-We just have to push the contents of the images that the browser loads for us into a texture.

 I've written an entirely separate document about best practices for [creating WebGPU textures from image elements](https://toji.github.io/webgpu-best-practices/img-textures.html).
-It even has a section _specifically about loading images from a glTF file!_ So really, just go read that.
+It even has [a section _specifically about loading images from a glTF file!_](https://toji.github.io/webgpu-best-practices/img-textures.html#real-world-application-gltf) So really, just go read that.
 It won't take long.

 Because the code is short, however, I'll stick it here for reference.

 ```js
 async function createTextureForGltfImage(gltf, image) {